Office of Ethics

 ANNUAL ETHICS & POLICY CERTIFICATION

 An important component of our corporate compliance program is our annual ethics and policy certification.
-The annual review process requires selected company employees to certify compliance with corporate policies on ethical business practices, antitrust-law compliance, and conflict-of-interest and insider trading.
-These employees are also expected to regulate their outside activities to avoid any conflicts of interest and certify, in writing, whether actual or potential conflicts of interest exist.
+The annual review process requires selected company employees to certify adherence to corporate policies on ethical business practices, antitrust-law compliance, and conflict-of-interest and insider trading.
+These employees are also expected to regulate their outside activities to avoid any conflicts of interest, and to certify, in writing, whether actual or potential conflicts of interest exist.
 Where potential conflicts are identified, the Office of Ethics will work with management to take actions to mitigate the potential conflict.
 In addition, all U.S.-based employees must certify compliance with our corporate policy on the effects of exclusions, debarments, suspensions and health care–related criminal convictions, reporting and screening.